 The recipe begins with about 3 cups of cauliflower florets, which are steamed in a large pot with some water.

 You then puree the cauliflower in a blender with some water and Vegetable Base.
-I love to use Better Than Bouillon; Vegetable Base (8 oz) which has a rich, deep flavor, keeps so well in the refrigerator, and is so versatile, I can add it to a variety of soups, sauces, and marinades.
+I love to use Better Than Bouillon; Vegetable Base (8 oz).
+It has a rich, deep flavor, keeps so well in the refrigerator.
+It’s so versatile, I can add it to a variety of soups, sauces, and marinades.

 Then you saute garlic and spinach.
 Here, I have recently been introduced to Dorot Gardens Frozen Garlic Cubes.
 I LOVE these!
-I prefer to use fresh garlic whenever possible, but let’s face it, there are times (perhaps often🙄) when we are just so busy that we forget to buy fresh garlic and that should not stop us from cooking a flavorful dish!
-Dorot Gardens gives you frozen pre-portioned garlic cubes that you keep in the freezer, so you don’t have to worry about it going bad and it’s always there as a wonderful back up.
+I prefer to use fresh garlic whenever possible.
+But let’s face it, there are times (perhaps often🙄) when we are just so busy that we forget to buy fresh garlic.
+Dorot Gardens gives you frozen pre-portioned garlic cubes that you keep in the freezer.
 I tried it in this recipe and I’m telling you, it tasted just like fresh garlic that I had just minced.

 Once the spinach is wilted, add it with the garlic to the cauliflower cream and pulse the blender to incorporate it into the sauce.
 Pulse so that it blends, but not completely purees.
 You still want to see the spinach bits and pieces.